 The pizza is ready when the crust is firm and crispy to the touch and the toppings are cooked.

 Fig and caramelised onion pizza with a buckwheat crust

-- 1 teaspoon sweetener or sugar, of choice
+- 1 teaspoon granulated sugar, or sweetener of choice (note 3)

 - 3 medium fresh figs